gootara-org/ios-image-util/README_ja.md

 RECOMMENDED

-- Eclipse Java Development Tools (Maybe any version.
+- Eclipse Java Development Tools (Any version maybe.
 This program does not depend on any external libraries.)